department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Endowment at age 60

 - Available on all programs except those that start with "K"
-- Premium payment is the same for the entire time you hold the policy
+- Premium payments never increase
-- Face-value of policy is paid to you (and coverage ends) on the policy anniversary date that is closest to your 60th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
+- Face-value of policy is paid to you on the policy anniversary date that is closest to your 60th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+- Coverage ends on the policy anniversary date that is closest to your 60th birthday
 - Has loan and cash value

 #### Premium rates